kojix2/ruby-umappp/README.md

 Available parameters and their default values

+(The defaults are obtained from the underlying C++ Umappp library via `Umappp.default_parameters` and may change when the bundled Umappp version is updated.)

 | parameters           | default value                      |
 | -------------------- | ---------------------------------- |
 | method               | :annoy (another option is :vptree) |